Almost 8,000 (almost one in six) under 16s in Sefton were living in poverty last year. The cost-of-living crisis has exacerbated the situation.

-The Strategy says that Sefton Council is committed to increasing opportunity in employment and education and supporting the most vulnerable members of its communities.
-Sefton Council will continue working closely with partners in the voluntary sector, health, employers, further education facilities and community groups.
+The Council will continue working closely with partners in the voluntary sector, health, employers, further education facilities and community groups.